kelcisayshello/react-templates/README.md

 4. Select `gh-pages` as the branch and `/ (root)` as the folder.
 5. Press save.

 It will take GitHub a short time to properly set up the Pages site, but the link should appear in green on the same page when it is finished 🎉!
+For more information, visit <a href="https://github.com/gitname/react-gh-pages">https://github.com/gitname/react-gh-pages</a>.